art-w/ocaml-webdriver/README.md

 conditions, with javascript enabled, on as many browsers and operating systems you can get your hands on.

+You can use this library to:

+- Create and manage browser windows and cookies
+- Visit urls and inspect the DOM properties of HTML elements in the document
+- Click and type to interact with the page, then check that it produced the desired outcome.

 **[Online Documentation]**

 You will need to download and run a WebDriver compatible server of your